Agricultural Boilers & Heaters

 Opacity is the degree to which an emission obstructs the view of an object in the background, expressed numerically from zero percent (transparent) to 100 percent (no transparency).
-In accordance with the AEM Code, all biomass-fueled boilers and heaters must be visually tested for opacity during operation, at least 60 minutes after the boiler or heater is started and before shutdown procedures begin.
+In accordance with the AEM Code, all emissions from biomass-fuelled boilers and heaters must be visually tested for opacity during operation, at least 60 minutes after the boiler or heater is started and before shutdown procedures begin.

 The Ringelmann test is normally used to visually assess the density of smoke (opacity).
 An example of a Ringelmann Smoke Chart (below) shows shades of grey that can be used to compare against the density of smoke coming from a stack.

 In accordance with the AEM Code, emissions from any biomass-fuelled boiler or heater that has an output greater than 1.0 MW or its capacity increased by more than 25 percent, must be tested for particular matter as indicated in the B.C.
 Field Sampling Manual – PART B: Air and Air Emissions Testing (PDF) or the B.C.
 Environmental Laboratory Manual.